Mustansiriyya Madrasa: Modern-day use and restoration

-In 1973, al-Mustansiriyya Madrasa was overseen by the Directorate of Antiquities in Iraq.
+In 1973, the Mustansiriyya Madrasa was overseen by the Directorate of Antiquities in Iraq.
 Since then, the complex has been in a consistent state of reconstruction.
-Recently, the modern businesses surrounding the Madrasa have been demolished with the intention of restoring the original perimeters of the complex.
-As a result of the reconstruction and conservation of this complex, al-Mustansiriyya Madrasa still plays an important role in Baghdad as the Madrasa is now part of al-Mustansiriyya University.
+Recently, the modern businesses surrounding the madrasa have been demolished with the intention of restoring the original perimeters of the complex.
+As a result of the reconstruction and conservation of this complex, the Mustansiriyya Madrasa still plays an important role in Baghdad as the madrasa is now part of al-Mustansiriyya University.

 Currently, the Minister of Culture takes care of the complex of the madrasa.
-Al-Mustansiriyya Madrasa was included on the list of the Islamic World Educational, Scientific and Cultural Organization (ISESCO) in 2013, due to its great importance and significance in Islamic history.
-Generally, al-Mustansiriyya Madrasa is sometimes recognized as the first university of its time.
+The Mustansiriyya Madrasa was included on the list of the Islamic World Educational, Scientific and Cultural Organization (ISESCO) in 2013, due to its great importance and significance in Islamic history.
+Generally, the Mustansiriyya Madrasa is sometimes recognized as the first university of its time.
 In 2020, the Abbasid complex was closed for maintenance and restoration purposes although the restoration was stretched due to the COVID-19 pandemic.
 The complex is also fenced with an iron fence surrounding it on all sides.